sapnabiet/claimforge-ai/README.md

 ## Author

-[Your name] — building this to learn the insurance claims domain and modern agentic LLM techniques.
+Sapna — building this to learn the insurance claims domain and modern agentic LLM techniques.